ncsa/ncsa_system_documentation/docs/source/common/login.rst

       [hirop@ng-gpu-m01 ~] $

-   You can load modules and run software and access your files from there.
+   You can load modules, run software, and access your files from there.

 .. _linux: